 Join Libby Mullen from BizLibrary and Cassie Whitlock from BambooHR as they discuss how HR professionals can balance the demands of legal, leadership, and employee concerns.
 We’ll cover four key facets where HR’s efforts will be the key factor in producing desirable results, like increased employee engagement, higher productivity, and strong company culture.
 With this new mindset, HR will finally have the time, know-how, and buy-in to focus on the human side of human resources.

 Cassie started her career in the accounting world but working with small and medium sized companies, the HR function was always handed to her.
 She loves the intersection of business and humans, and believes that when companies focus on the human aspect of their people, the people in turn focus on the business needs.
 She enjoys her work most when she can take her talents in data, processes, and human psychology to make someone's day better.
 She believes that strategy is accomplished in the details of how you manage the daily tactical items.
 A quick humor and a thoughtful, listening nature are the mark of her leadership style.
 She views her team as part of her family and enjoys working hard with them, while they all learn, grow, and execute on business-critical initiatives.

-Director of Talent Development & Culture at BizLibrary
+Sr. Director of People Operations & Culture at BizLibrary

 Libby loves helping employees realize their maximum potential.
 Libby has over 25 years of experience in Education, Training, and Business Consultation, both in the Higher Education realm and the Business Sector.
 Building positive partnerships, solving business challenges creatively, and developing the strengths in others are what make Libby tick.
 She is a fervent writer, an experienced public speaker and is most passionate about life-long learning.